KoTurk/Home/abstract_spring.md

-<h1>Inside Spring: The Architecture Behind the Framework</h1>
+<h1>Doctor Spring: The nervous system behind the Spring Framework</h1>

-The Spring Framework is one of the most widely adopted frameworks in the Java ecosystem, yet its internal architecture often remains a black box for many developers.
-In this talk, we’ll open that box and explore how Spring is structured under the hood.

-We’ll start by examining the core container, the heart of Spring, which includes the core, beans, context, and SpEL modules.
-The foundation for dependency injection and application configuration.
-From there, we’ll follow the flow through AOP, dive into Data Access with modules like jdbc, orm, and tx, and explore the Web layer, including web, webmvc, and websocket.

-Along the way, we’ll highlight how these modules interact, how Spring maintains modularity and cohesion, and how design patterns like Factory, Proxy, and Template Method could be used.
-With diagrams and practical examples, this session will give you a clear view of Spring’s architecture and a deeper appreciation for the framework you use every day.
+Spring often feels like magic: annotations, beans, events, proxies, and auto-configuration all working together behind the scenes.
+In this talk, we open up the patient and examine the nervous system of the Spring Framework.

+Using the human nervous system as a metaphor, we explore how signals travel through Spring: from configuration and bean creation to dependency injection, application context, events, proxies, and web requests.

+Just as the brain, spinal cord, nerves, and neurons coordinate the body, Spring’s core container, bean lifecycle, context, and modules coordinate a running application.

+As “Doctor Spring,” we’ll diagnose what happens under the hood when a Spring application starts, how components communicate, and why the framework responds so quickly and flexibly.

+With visuals, analogies, and practical examples, this session makes Spring’s internal architecture easier to understand and a lot more fun.

+By the end, Spring will feel less like magic, and more like a living system you can reason about.